warlocksmurf/HTBSherlock-writeups/Valhalloween/README.md

 6. Following the PPID, provide the file path of the initial stage in the infection chain. (for example: D:\Data\KCorp\FirstStage.pdf)
 * Answer: `C:\Users\HoaGay\Documents\Subjects\Unexpe.docx`

-To complete this question, we can analyze the `Security` log file again and check the Powershell script process again.
-As the question suggests, we can use the PPID to retrace the steps to the initial stage in the infection chain.
-As shown in the pictures below, we then stumble upon a malicious `.docx` file
+To complete this question, we need to find the root process that spawned the ransomware.
+Hence, we can use the PPID to retrace the steps to the initial stage in the infection chain.

+The infection chain would look like this:<br>
+WINWORD.EXE with Unexpe.docx (7280) => cmd.exe (8776) => powershell.exe (3856) => mscalc.exe (7528)

 <p align='center'>
   <img src='/images/win7.png' alt="VirusTotal">